Anduril97/MPVClean/README.md

 Locate your MPV folder.
 It is typically located at `\%APPDATA%\mpv\` on Windows and `~/.config/mpv/` on Linux/MacOS.
 See the [Files section](https://mpv.io/manual/master/#files) in mpv's manual for more info.

+> [!NOTE]
-If you have data in this folder already, please delete it or move it elsewhere.
+> If you have data in this folder already, please delete it or move it elsewhere (unless you know what you're doing?).

 Extract the contents of the zip file into the above-mentioned folder.
+That's it!

 # How to config
 you can edit a LOT of stuff.
 You can choose custom keyboard shortcuts by editing the input.conf file.
 You can also edit osc.conf in "\~\~/script-opts/" folder, however many options are changed, so refer to the user_opts variable in the script file for details.